FrancescoSaverioZuppichini/Estimator/README.md

             Mode.EVAL: { 'loss': loss } # used as metrics
     }
 ```
-The Estimator needs a function that return a dictionary with the operations to run for each mode.
+The Estimator needs a function that returns a dictionary with the operations to run for each mode.
 The modes are three:

-* Mode.Train: defined the operations that will be run when we call the `.train` method
+* Mode.Train: defines the operations that will be run when we call the `.train` method
-* Mode.Predict: defined the operations that will be run when we call the `.predict` method
+* Mode.Predict: defines the operations that will be run when we call the `.predict` method
-* Mode.Eval: defined the operations that will be run when we call the `.eval` method.
-They are our metrics.
+* Mode.Eval: defines the operations that will be run when we call the `.eval` method.
+These are your metrics.
+For example, accuracy

-**The model is built one once.**
+**The model is built only once.**

 ### Estimator creation

-Create the estimator is super easy
+Create an estimator is super easy

 ```python
 estimator = Estimator(model_builder, input_fn)